feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/ExpandingWindowFeatures.rst

 by pandas.
 For supported aggregation functions, see Expanding Window `Functions <https://pandas.pydata.org/docs/reference/window.html>`_.

+With `pandas.shift`, :class:`ExpandingWindowFeatures` lags the result of the expanding window operation.
+This is useful to ensure that only the information known at predict time is used to compute the window feature.
+So if at predict time we only know the value of a feature at the previous time period and before that, then we should lag the the window feature by 1 period.
+If at predict time we only know the value of a feature from 2 weeks ago and before that, then we should lag the window feature column by 2 weeks.
+:class:`ExpandingWindowFeatures` uses a default lag of one period.

 :class:`ExpandingWindowFeatures` will add the new variables with a representative name to the original dataframe.
 It also has the methods `fit()` and `transform()` that make it compatible with the Scikit-learn's `Pipeline` and cross-validation